aws-powertools/powertools-lambda-python/docs/utilities/batch.md

 1.  `ReportBatchItemFailures` is set in your SQS, Kinesis, or DynamoDB event source properties
 2. [A specific response](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#sqs-batchfailurereporting-syntax){target="_blank"} is returned so Lambda knows which records should not be deleted during partial responses

-!!! warning "This utility lowers the chance of processing records more than once; it does not guarantee it"
+???+ warning "Warning: This utility lowers the chance of processing records more than once; it does not guarantee it"
     We recommend implementing processing logic in an [idempotent manner](idempotency.md){target="_blank"} wherever possible.

     You can find more details on how Lambda works with either [SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html){target="_blank"}, [Kinesis](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html){target="_blank"}, or [DynamoDB](https://docs.aws.amazon.com/lambda/latest/dg/with-ddb.html){target="_blank"} in the AWS Documentation.